bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 directory.

-If any kernel modules have been compiled to go with the new kernel then they also need to be copied into the new software tree.
+If any kernel modules have been compiled to go with the new kernel then they need to be copied into the new software tree.
 For example

     mkdir -p cross/lib/modules
     cp -r my-kernel/cross-mod/lib/modules/* cross/lib/modules/